 budget.
 That is, each year the player is given a proposed budget and can raise or lower spending on any part of it, down

 to the level of, say, how much will be allocated to agriculture or to space research.
-The player also determines his/her
+Halfway through the year the player

 Your initial policies will be set depending on which faction you choose.
 If you're playing the Nationalists, you'll be

 surprised just how un-Soviet your starting policies look!
-In any case, whatever your personal preferences, you won't
+Whatever your personal preferences, though, you won't want to

-want to change any policies too fast--that's a good way to lose the game right away.
-Instead, change them gradually,
+change any policies too fast--that's a good way to lose the game instantly.
+Instead, change them gradually, one notch at